Today we are heading off to Serifos. However the ferry leaves in the later afternoon which gives us time to see a bit more of Kythnos Chora.

 After 10 minutes a little van arrived with Serifos Palace written on it.
 A lady greeted us and opened up the back for our luggage which was placed in the back with bags of spilled cement.
 The lady didn’t speak much English but did mention a restaurant called Gialis along the harbour that seemed to be associated with the Serifos Palace.

-The van took us up a steep hill but we were at the Serifos Palace in about 5 minutes.
-The apartment was split level and had a small upstairs bedroom with tiny separate shower.
+The van took us up over a bit of a steep hill or rather more of a brough, but we were at the Serifos Palace in about 5 minutes.
+The apartment was split-level and had a small bedroom upstairs with a separate shower.
 Most of the upstairs space was taken up by various balconies which, had it offered a sea view would have been brilliant.
 Standing on tip toes on one balcony you could just about see the sea.
-The room upstairs was so small there wasn’t a dressing table or space to put the luggage.
+Yes the room upstairs is small but perfectly adequate as a place to sleep for someone.

-Again we are the only people staying in the Serifos Palace which is quite nice.
-However as the first visitors of the season the shower room upstairs smelt damp and was infested with mosquitoes.
-Our first mission was to get rid of all the mosquitoes and to plug in the bug basher!
+It is so early in the season that we are the only people staying in the Serifos Palace which is quite nice.
+However, as the first visitors of the season the shower room upstairs did have several mosquitoes flitting around.
+Our first mission was to get rid of all the mosquitoes and plug in the bug basher!
+I would be there first target of someone to bite!

 Before the lady left she showed us how to switch on the hot water and also asked us what time we’d like breakfast and we agreed 9.00am.
 We decide to keep the luggage in the large room downstairs and to also use the downstairs shower which seems to have been refurbished more recently.
 The kitchen was basic but functional with a small dining area and again lots of patio space at ground floor level.
-We decided to only use the upstairs space to sleep in.
-We’re exhausted and from the balcony there doesn’t appear to be any sign of life in terms of a local taverna or shops so we stay in and drink wine and eat biscuits!
+We’re exhausted, and from the balcony there doesn’t appear to be any sign of life in terms of a local taverna or shops so we stay in and drink wine and eat biscuits!